 Unexpected absence yesterday -- I took a day off, only to discover that techno-crap was keeping me from posting to blogs from home. grrrr!

-You probably noticed that, um, we have a new Supreme Court nominee. scales of justice "Scalito" must have gotten a third of the discussion on NPR all day, and this is only the start.
+You probably noticed that, um, we have a new Supreme Court nominee.
+"Scalito" must have gotten a third of the discussion on NPR all day, and this is only the start.
 Conservatives practically wetting themselves, but careful to say it's all about his credentials and intellect, not about his being to the right of any current court member (or a symbolic dissenter in critical case Planned Parenthood v.
 Casey).
 Liberals not fooled, predict major battle, possible filibuster and nuclear option.

 From yesterday: Markos' summary of Alito the candidate, and of the prospects for a debate of ideas.
 Hunter thinks moderate Republicans are unhappy with the choice and the prospect of being pressured from all sides.
 And for a little over-the-top response, you can't beat the rudeness of the Rude Pundit, who opines that Bush only nominates motherfuckers: